-It is made by mixing chemicals using a blowing agent which forms bubbles.
+These boards are made by mixing chemicals using a blowing agent, which forms bubbles.
 This method creates a rigid block with low density, closed-cell insulation sheets.
 Gas is trapped in the cells and has a low thermal conductivity which means the insulation will provide better performance.

 This product is an essential part of any construction taking place and is a very popular product.
-It is generally installed into roofs, walls, ceilings, and floors.
-When used in new builds or extensions it can be installed into the cavities or stud work when construction takes place.
-The boards can also be installed on the internal side of external walls and to the outside of the property.
+It is generally installed on roofs, walls, ceilings, and floors.
+When sheets of insulation are used in new builds or extensions it can be installed into the cavities or stud work when construction takes place.
+The boards can also be installed on the internal side of external walls and on the outside of the property.
 Cavity slabs can also be fitted into cold spots to stop draughts and reduce heat loss by reducing heat transfer.

 Applying insulated plasterboard to a property helps to improve the energy efficiency and thermal conductivity which will save money on the energy bills of the house or commercial property.